TagTrinity

 A

 One of the principal arguments supporting the doctrine of the Trinity is the simple, repeated reference to the Three who make up the Godhead.
 The Father, the Son and the Holy Spirit are referred to in concert in many places in the bible.
-At the outset, I am aware of the unitarian arguments against each of the points I am about to make.
-As in my previous article, I will refrain from making the...
+This post is part of my Trinity series.
+For full context and recommended reading order, start with the series introduction.
+At the outset, I am aware of the...

 God Manifestation in a Unitarian Framework